 - Alternatively set a budget and let employees decide on which equipment (following baseline rules) they buy.

-We hope that this little overview of how to start working from home in times of COVID-19 has given you some pointers and insights on how to tackle this issue.
+We hope that this little overview of how to start working from home in times of COVID-19 has given some food for thought on how to tackle the new working norm we all face.

-And remember as well, DCL is always there to help you.
+And remember as well, DCL is always here to help you.